Type Confusion¶

 Wrong:

-• Try to use ndindex methods to manipulate indices.
-The whole reason ndindex exists is that writing formulas for manipulating indices is hard, and it’s easy to get the corner cases wrong.
+Try to use ndindex methods to manipulate indices.
+The whole reason ndindex exists is that writing formulas for manipulating indices is hard, and it’s easy to get the corner cases wrong. ndindex is rigorously tested so you can be highly confident of its correctness.
 If you find yourself manipulating index args directly in complex ways, it’s a sign you should probably be using a higher level abstraction.
 If what you are trying to do doesn’t exist yet, open an issue so we can implement it.

 Additionally, some advice for specific types: